gkaf89/NCC-Trainings/docs/openmp/exercise-2.md

           do i = 1, n
               a(i) = a(i) + i
-              print*,'value of a after the parallel region', a(i) end do
+              print*,'value of an after the parallel region', a(i) end do

           !
 Delete the memory